Harlan and Hollingsworth

-Harlan & Hollingsworth was a Wilmington, Delaware, firm that constructed ships and railroad cars during the 19th century and into the 20th century.
+Harlan & Hollingsworth was a Wilmington, Delaware, manufacturing firm that built railroad cars and became one of the first iron shipyards in the United States.
+It operated under various names from 1837 to 1904, when it was purchased by Bethlehem Steel.

 Founding

 Mahlon Betts, a carpenter, arrived in Wilmington in 1812.
 After helping construct many prominent buildings in the city, Betts branched out into foundry work in 1821.
 In 1836, Betts partnered with Samuel Pusey (a machinist) and began manufacturing railcars at a plant on West and Water Streets in Wilmington.
 The next year, cabinetmaker Samuel Harlan joined the firm, then known as Betts, Pusey & Harlan.
 By 1839, the company claimed to have manufactured 39 passenger and 28 freight cars over the previous two years.
 The next year, they hired Jacob F. Sharp, a former house carpenter, to build railroad cars.
 He would rise to become foreman at the plant, and eventually co-founded the rival firm of Jackson and Sharp.

 In 1841, Elijah Hollingsworth, brother-in-law of Harlan, bought out Pusey, and the firm became known as Betts, Harlan & Hollingsworth.
 Pusey later formed competing Pusey and Jones.
-In 1849 Mahlon Betts withdrew from the firm, which became simply Harlan & Hollingsworth; J. Taylor Gause was admitted as a partner in 1858, and the company became known as Harlan, Hollingsworth & Co..
+In 1849 Mahlon Betts withdrew from the firm, which became simply Harlan & Hollingsworth; J. Taylor Gause was admitted as a partner in 1858, and the company became known as Harlan, Hollingsworth & Co.